damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 *This guideline and its template is available for you and your team to follow as reference in the process of developing your project.*

-*To reference this guideline, you can follow the guideline and then fill the tempalte in each section in your own Project's readme.*
+*To reference this guideline, you can follow the guideline and then fill the template in each section in your own Project's readme.*

 *You can even download this template and upload it on the platform of your choice.
 This can be used as a base for your documentation.*